MathWorks Inc. Data Breach Affects Thousands Nationwide

 The cybersecurity incident involved unauthorized access to sensitive data, including both personally identifiable information (PII) and protected health information (PHI).
 Compromised information included names, addresses, dates of birth, Social Security numbers, and other national identification numbers, driver’s license numbers, passport numbers, birth certificate numbers, financial account information, and medical information.
 MathWorks began notifying impacted individuals on Aug.
 22, 2025.

-The data breach was disclosed to the Massachusetts and New Hampshire Attorney Generals' offices on Aug.
+The data breach was disclosed to the Massachusetts, Maine and New Hampshire Attorney Generals' offices on Aug.
 22, 2025.
-The total number of impacted individuals has not been released, but includes 8,324 in Massachusetts and 87 in New Hampshire.
+The total number of impacted individuals has not been released, but includes 8,324 in Massachusetts, 16 in Maine and 87 in New Hampshire.

 MathWorks' response